-I know that there are other books out there about the same subject including the original by Gaston Louis Alfred Leroux but the difference is Ms. Kay gave Erik a back story; her book begins when he was born and ended when he became The Phantom.
-While the majority only know him as the “ghost” at the Paris Opera House, she introduced us the boy before he became the man.
+I know that there are other books out there about the same subject including the original by Gaston Louis Alfred Leroux but the difference is Ms. Kay gave Erik a backstory; her book begins when he was born and ended when he became The Phantom.
+While the majority only know him as the “ghost” at the Paris Opera House, she introduced us to the boy before he became the man.

 I want to spend a day with this character if only to show him that not everyone is cruel, that some people could see beneath the exterior, that love is not always based on appearance alone; that someone could love him the way he is: amazingly genuine and lovable creature.
-I want to see his genius in person, watch him draw, build, play and compost music; I want to take care of him even just for a while…
+I want to see his genius in person, watch him draw, build, play and compose music; I want to take care of him even just for a while…

 Erik had spoken so many quotable quotes that will stay with me forever.
 Here are the three that made the most impression on me:

 “Happiness is like the first intoxication of morphine; it doesn’t last very long.”